data-integrations/wrangler/docs/directives/drop.md

 # Drop

-The `drop` directive is used to drop a column in a record.
+The DROP directive is used to drop a column in a record.

 ## Syntax